Argyll: Name

-The name derives from Old Irish airer Goídel, meaning "border region of the Gaels".
+The name is generally said to derive from Old Irish airer Goídel, meaning "border region of the Gaels".
 The early 13th-century author of De Situ Albanie wrote that "the name Arregathel means the margin (i.e., border region) of the Scots or Irish, because all Scots and Irish are generally called Gattheli (i.e. Gaels), from their ancient warleader known as Gaithelglas."
 The word airer also means "coast" when applied to maritime regions, so the name can also be translated as "coast of the Gaels".